iredmail/docs/en_US/enterprise/easy.to.ee.md

 ## Migrate

-- Follow the tutorial to [download and launch the installer of iRedMail Enterprise Edition](./install.ee.html) on your server which was deployed with iRedMail Easy platform.
+- Follow [the tutorial](./install.ee.html) to download and launch the installer of iRedMail EE on your server which was deployed with iRedMail Easy platform.

-    EE will launch http service on port `8080`, please make sure this port is open in your firewall, then visit it with a web browser.
+    EE launches the http service on port `8080`, please make sure this port is open in your firewall, then visit it with a web browser.

 - Login to iRedMail Easy platform: <https://easy.iredmail.org/>